ani-memes/AMII/README.md

 might be handy.

-When `Create AUto Labeled Directories` is enabled, MIKU will create all directories, associated with a specific asset category, in your custom assets directory.
+When `Create AUto Labeled Directories` is enabled, MIKU will create all directories, associated with a specific asset category in your custom assets directory.

 Just add memes to the appropriate directories and when MIKU scans the custom assets directories, they'll add the corresponding category to the asset automagically.